 The Department of Geography offers the following programs for international students:

-- MSc in Globalization: Transnationalism and Culture
+- MSc in Globalisation and Sustainable Development

 - MSc in Natural Resources Management